Sacrifice bunt: Nippon Professional Baseball

 Since the beginning of the live-ball era (1920), the career leader in sacrifice bunts is Joe Sewell with 275.
-He was first called up by the Cleveland Indians late in the 1920 season shortly after Indians star shortstop Ray Chapman died after being hit in the head by a pitch, the event which is generally regarded as the start of the live-ball era.
+He was first called up by the Cleveland Indians late in the 1920 season, shortly after Indians star shortstop Ray Chapman died after being hit in the head by a pitch, an event generally regarded as the start of the live-ball era.

 Criticism

 Though touted as good strategy by traditionalists, the sacrifice bunt has received significant criticism by modern sabermetrics.
 Simply, sabermetricians argue that the value of moving a runner to another base is offset by the team's sacrificing one of its limited and valuable 27 outs.
 An out conceded is an out wasted, in other words.

 The following stats illustrate the argument.
 From 1993–2010, if a team had a runner on first base with no outs, on average it would score .941 runs from that point until the end of the inning.
 If a team had a runner on second base with one out, however, the average was .721 runs from that point forward.
 Thus, if a batter walks to lead off an inning, that team will, on average, score almost one run in the inning.
 On the other hand, that team decreases its run expectancy by 23 percent [(1 - 0.721/0.941) * 100%] if it successfully bunts and moves the runner to second with one out.

 Complicating affairs are the many difficulties and risks associated with bunting.
 The runner or runners on base must have speed, or the defense may get an easy force out.
 A manager could feasibly pinch run, but then his bench becomes smaller (that is, there are fewer substitute players available).
 The player at the plate must also lay down a quality bunt.
 That is, the player must lay down a bunt that does not pop up, go foul, or go straight to a fielder.
 Even if all goes well, if the sacrifice bunt is successful, the team must still get a hit to score the runner, and they now have 2 outs remaining instead of three.

 Writing for Baseball Prospectus in 2004, James Click concluded that pitchers should nearly always sacrifice bunt when the option is available to them, and that most position players should sacrifice bunt with a runner on second and no outs in situations where scoring at least one run is more important than maximizing run output (i.e. in the late innings of a close game).
 In all other situations, he found that sacrifice bunting hurts the sacrificing team more than it helps.